How to grow your agency (by facing what is hidden)

 “Costco will never stock our products” (Fear of rejection)

-“The brand is flawed but our customers love it.”
-(Fear of change)
+“The logo is flawed but our customers love it.”
+(Fear of change and judgement)

 “He’s not delivering, but you know Dillon.
 He’s been with us forever” (Fear of hard conversations)